-We are currently accepting submissions for our third VIRTUAL event, Bikes+Children, planned for March 2021.
+We are currently accepting submissions for our ongoing VIRTUAL event series.
 No matter where you are in the world, please consider submitting yours using the link below!
-The deadline to submit is Sunday January 17th, 2021.

 Stories are what make BIKE MINDS possible.
 Since we started in 2018, 70+ stories have been shared at our events.